Junyi00/tp/docs/UserGuide.md

 #### Listing all orders : `listo`

-Shows a list of orders in the **List Panel**.
+This command shows you a list of orders in the **List Panel**.
 You can filter and sort this list by specifying more details.

 **Format**